-The Census Bureau will offer the State Data Centers (SDCs) in each state, the District of Columbia, and Puerto Rico the opportunity to delineate 2010 PUMAs within their state or equivalent entity using Census Bureau 2010 PUMA criteria and guidelines.
-The Census Bureau also asks that the SDCs involve interested individuals and regional organizations, especially those officially representing cities and/or counties with 2010 Census populations greater than 100,000, to ensure that PUMA definitions meet the needs of a variety of data users.
-State Date Centers for Island areas (excluding Puerto Rico) will not be required to submit new PUMAs for 2010.
-The current populations of these state equivalents either fall below the minimum population threshold for PUMS publication or these areas will not exceed populations required to delineate more than one PUMA.
+The Census Bureau offered the State Data Centers (SDCs) in each state, the District of Columbia, and Puerto Rico the opportunity to delineate 2010 PUMAs within their state or equivalent entity using the Census Bureau's 2010 PUMA criteria and guidelines.
+The Census Bureau also asked the SDCs to involve interested individuals and regional organizations, especially those that officially represented counties and cities with populations over 100,000 people, to ensure that the PUMAs meet the needs of a variety of data users.
+The SDCs for Guam and the U.S. Virgin Islands did not delineate their 2010 PUMAs because their populations did not exceed 200,000 people, the minimum threshold to delineate more than one PUMA.

 FREQUENTLY ASKED QUESTIONS (FAQs): Questions from State Data Centers and local partners about PUMAs, the MAF/TIGER Partnership Software (MTPS), partnership shapefiles, and contact information.
 [PDF][TXT]

 2010 Public Use Microdata Areas (PUMA) and Characteristics of Microdata[PDF][TXT]

 PUMA tutorial with useful background information, definitions, challenges since 2000, and changes for 2010.

 This file contains the descriptive PUMA names for all of the 2010 PUMAs.
 The descriptive names for PUMAs were developed by the Census Bureau with the State Data Centers; the intent being to clearly and consistently identify the location and extent of each PUMA within a state or county, as well as the major places covered by each PUMA.